-Lent is a significant time or "season" on the Liturgical Calendar.
-It officially begins with Ash Wednesday, leads to Holy Week, and ends with Easter.
+Lent begins with Ash Wednesday, leads to Holy Week, and ends with Good Friday, lasting 40 days in total.
 This is a time spent preparing for Christ's death, burial, and resurrection.
 If you have never been in a community that follows this calendar, you're in for a treat!

-Also known as Pre-Lent or Forelent, this season lasts a few weeks, beginning the third Sunday before Ash Wednesday and extending to the Tuesday before Ash Wednesday.
-For instance, in 2022 Shrovetide starts Feb 13 and ends Mar 1.
-This period isn't technically a part of Lent, but many Christians around the world use this time to prepare their hearts for the Lenten season.
-It's a strange word to say out loud... but it really is the primer of the entire season.
+Also known as Pre-Lent or Forelent, this season lasts a few weeks, beginning the third Sunday before Ash Wednesday and extending to the day before Ash Wednesday, also called Mardi Gras.
+Fun Fact: "Mardi Gras" means "Fat Tuesday" in French.

+In 2024 Shrovetide starts January 28 and ends February 13.
+This period isn't technically a part of Lent, but many Christians around the world use this time to prepare for the Lenten season.

 The first official day of Lent for most Christian traditions.
-The word "ash" in the name comes from the practice of burning the palm fronds of last year's Palm Sunday celebration and using the ashes to paint a cross on everyone's foreheads.
+The word "Ash" in Ash Wednesday comes from burning the palm fronds of last year's Palm Sunday celebration.
+Ash Wednesday is when churches use the ashes to paint a cross on everyone's foreheads.

 The ash on our foreheads is meant to serve as a reminder that we come from dust and will return to dust.
 Ashes were also used by ancient Jews to demonstrate when they were in great mourning or grief.
 They would sprinkle it on their heads or sit upon a pile of ashes.